rmiravalles/k8s_fundamentals/README.md

 The third line will tell Helm to install the `homarr` release in the `homarr` Helm chart, that lives in the `oben01` repository, and to do it in the `homarr` namespace.
 If this namespace doesn't exist yet, it should create it.

 ## Monitoring

+To install the monitoring stack, we also use Helm.We'll use the [Kube Prometheus Stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)

 ## Linkding